 Kevin Jones – Editor

-For twenty years I have been active in the area of occupational health and safety, culminating in running my own OHS consultancy for almost ten years.
+For over twenty years I have been active in the area of occupational health and safety, culminating in running my own OHS consultancy for almost ten years.

 In August 2009, Business Spectator published an article on the workload of Australia public servants and how it was involved with a major political scandal.